Drakmario/Meteoric-Docs/command-usage/commands/information-commands.md

 ### Roleinfo

-Shows the details about a role defined by the author.
+Shows the details about a role defined by the author

 * Author Permissions: None
 * Bot Permissions: None